TL;DR

 The headline: O(n log n) time to 4-color any planar graph.
 Down from O(n²).

-But the algorithm isn’t the real contribution.
-The real contribution is a structural theorem about planar graphs that’s strictly stronger than the Four Color Theorem itself.
+The algorithm is the visible win, but the real contribution is a structural theorem about planar graphs strictly stronger than the Four Color Theorem itself.
+The faster algorithm just falls out of it.

 The Old Approach and Why It’s Quadratic